vuonghy2442/lonelybot/docs/macro_formalization.md

 - **Full-corpus verdict cross-check.** Old solver vs macro solver on the Solvitaire 1..1M sample and Klondike-solver 0..50k; verdicts must match exactly.

+## 6. The closure algebra and the efficient transition
+(derived 2026-09, with the first in-tree measurements; probe code `src/macro_game.rs`, branch `macro-game`)

+This section turns the scaffold measurements into the design theory for a *direct* transition function: the point of the rework is that macro move generation and state transition must be constant-work-per-commitment, not a closure exploration.
+The algebra shows that this is possible.

+### 6.1 The closure, algebraically [~; shape measured]

+By A2, the reversible closure of `s` consists exactly of the states obtained from `s` by shuttling *unlocked* cards between tableau and foundation; deck order+offset and the hidden structures are invariant.
+Therefore, in a closure state:

+- deck and hidden are fixed;
+- per suit, the foundation content ranges over a **height interval** (only prefix digs are possible — F2);
+- the visible/top changes come only from worried-back cards (a worried-back card becomes a top, and covers the top it landed on).

+Measurement confirming the shape (probe `macro_scaffold_smoke`): outcome post-states of one commitment vary only in the *stack* component, forming per-suit interval lattices (e.g. `[2000, 1000, 0]`, `[320, 220, 120, 210]`
+— nibble-lattices over two suits), with hidden and deck parts constant.
+State-level multiplicity is **not bounded by 2 or 4** — floating worry-back coordinates multiply out (an 8-state grid was observed) — which forces the corrected C2 of §6.3.

+### 6.2 Locality lemma [x — formula arithmetic]

+For commitment target `X` (rank `r`, color χ): covering a destination twin `Y` requires a card of type `Y − 4`, which is rank `r`, color χ — i.e. the type of `X` itself: `{X, twin(X)}`.
+As `X` is in flight during its own commitment, **the only pre-existing blocker of `X`'s landing in the whole deck is `twin(X)`**.
+This is the "never a third suit" observation in exact
+form: a commitment's interference zone is one type.

+### 6.3 C2, corrected and measured [~]

+- **State-level ≤ 2 is false, and the two-twin-neighborhood "≤ 4" is not
+  the right level either** — free floats form products.
+The true claim:
+  *each commitment has at most 2 post-state **closure classes*** (tableau-kind, stack-kind).
+- **Free-float collapse.** A float outside the commitment's type neighborhood (type `X`, `X±4`) has its flip-legality masks untouched by the commitment's placement, so the shuffle separating two accommodation variants remains legal after the commitment: free variants are mutually reachable post-commitment, hence one closure class.
+(Modulo the same type-neighborhood mask check as L1/L2 — mechanical; pending.)
+- **Measurement.** Quotienting post-states by mutual reversible reachability (`closure_classes`, `closure_contains`): across 200 games of greedy macro play (default_shuffle seeds 12..111, draw 1 and 3),
+  ≈4.5k commitment points, **max distinct closure classes per commitment = 2 — zero violations**.
+The probe asserts this in-tree; a value ≥ 3 is the falsifier.
+- **What is left of C2.** The interacting corner: only `twin(X)` can be frozen by the commitment (e.g. on a stack outcome, `f(suit(X))` moves past `r`, killing `twin(X)`'s own stackability).
+The remaining case list — `twin(X)` ∈ {stacked, on `Y`, on `Ȳ`, free} — is where the dominance eliminations (5.1/5.4: "a dominant card is never available for worrying back"; minimality of the accommodation) remove the extra configurations.

+### 6.4 The availability algebra [~]

+Whether an outcome shape exists for target `X` at the raw state reduces to a **well-founded recursion over types**, not a search.
+Cases for the tableau outcome (need an uncovered top of type `X+4`):

+1. **Direct** — `bm[X+4]` holds (type-level, already `X ∈ free_slot`).
+2. **Dig** — `Y` is covered; its coverer is `twin(X)` (forced by §6.2),
+   which is then a top; vacating it = stacking it (`sm[twin(X)]` — a foundation prefix fact) or, if a king, moving to an empty pile.
+3. **Borrow** — a `P`-twin sits on its suit's foundation top; worry it back (`SP` needs an uncovered top of type `X+8` — the same question one rank up, same color).
+4. **Deeper dig** — `twin(X)` itself is covered; coverers descend in rank and flip color per level; the recursion bottoms out at **aces**, which are never coverable.

+Borrows ascend toward kings (which terminate at holes); digs descend toward aces.
+So availability is a monotone, rank-bounded AND-OR computation over ≤ 26 types — no closure exploration.
+The stack outcome is the same
+machinery: `X` is stackable now, or becomes so after raising the prefix — each missing prefix card needs the very same one-card dig, descending to aces.

+**Completeness is the open part**: that these four cases exhaust the closure's ways of producing a landing is conjectured from §6.1 + §6.2;
+chained borrows are the untested crease.
+This is exactly the falsifier of §6.6.

+### 6.5 The representation fact [x — engine invariant]

+The abstract moves are total, arrangement-free functions of the abstract state; their preconditions are answered at type level by the masks (§3 of `no_pile_to_pile.md`); and the type level is *per-card exact* exactly where it matters: while `X` is off-tableau (deck, hidden), `bm[type(X)]` says whether `twin(X)` specifically is an uncovered top, the parity over a single visible twin being exact.
+Hence:

+> The transition function needs no new state: the 61-bit encode plus the
+> existing runtime arrays suffice.
+A macro transition is a short
+> deterministic program of ordinary abstract moves (the dig/borrow sequence
+> from §6.4) followed by the safe-sweep canonicalization (F3 repeatedly —
+> already what `canonicalize` does in `src/macro_game.rs`).
+No closure DFS,
+> no closure-class clustering, no per-card arrangement at generation time.
+> Per-node expansion cost: `#drawables + #surfaces` times constant-bounded
+> rule work.

+### 6.6 The falsifier for the design

+`macro_transitions_direct` (to implement: rules of §6.4 producing the post-state by executing the short move sequence + sweeping) differentially against the closure-oracle `enumerate_commitments` (already in-tree): availability and canonical post-state must agree per commitment per state over the corpus; log the first divergence — that is either a missing rule case (extend §6.4) or a defeat of the design, in which case the closure torus is semantically necessary and the fast path is refuted.

+### 6.7 What §6 implies for the open items

+- **O6** has an operational answer already measured: canonical form = safe sweep + closure-quotient; uniqueness of the canonical post-state per commitment-kind is the confluence of the §6.4 priority order (direct > dig > borrow > king-hole) — testable by the §6.6 differential.
+- **O5** (can every accommodation be reduced to the sweep?) is replaced by the sharper question: is the §6.4 rule list complete?
+The same §6.6 test decides.
+- The remaining open items here (O1/O3/O5, and O7's terminal sweep) become boundary cases to encode into the §6.4 rule list rather than separate hazards; the interaction doc's register keeps the cross-cutting ones.